-Apart from the bowl and the pipes and drains that deliver the water and take away the waste, your toilet is all about the cistern.
-And while you’ll need a licensed plumber to do all the plumbing work around your place, replacing a toilet cistern is something you’re allowed to do yourself.
+Apart from the bowl, pipes, and drains that deliver the water and take away the waste, your toilet is all about the cistern.
+And while you’ll need a licensed plumber to do all the plumbing work around your place, replacing a toilet cistern is something you can do yourself.

-Before heading in to replace your toilet cistern, you should first diagnose the problem as sometimes there could be a different plumbing problem: It could be:
+Before heading in to replace your toilet cistern, you should first diagnose the problem as sometimes there could be a different plumbing problem.
+It could be:

 Of course, plumbing DIY is not for everyone: get it wrong, and the damage can be extensive, the repair bill significant, and the mess … rather messy indeed!
 But if you’re a bit of a whiz with a wrench and know the difference between sticky and plumber tape, you might like to take a crack at replacing a toilet cistern with our step-by-step guide.